earino/hosting_a_panel/README.md

 Mark that you followed up on your spreadsheet

-### Verifying that your panelists will be able to attend the panel
+### Verifying That Your Panelists Will Be Able to Attend the Panel

 A week or two before the panel is officially scheduled, send out one last email to your panelists verifying that they are still able to attend.
 This email should contain logistical information such as: